 Wielka Sowa (The Great Owl) is the highest peak of Sowie mountain range in Poland.
 It belongs to the Crown of Polish Mountains.
 It’s 1015 m high.
 What do you expect on such a peak at the end of April?
 A not very demanding hike perfect for families with children and people hiking for the first time.
+It is a great day trip from Wrocław (check this quick guide to Wrocław if you plan to go there too!)
 And it would be the case… if it hadn’t been for tons of wet snow on the trail 🙂

 I do love winter in the mountains.
 I love looking at the white fluffy snow covering leafless dark trees.
 I like when frost bites my cheeks and when steam goes out of my mouth when I breathe the sharp, cold air.
 The atmosphere is magical then.